Missouri vs Princeton Players to Watch - Second Round

 Missouri's Last Game

-In its most recent game, Missouri defeated Utah State on Thursday, 76-65.
-Its top scorer was D'Moi Hodge with 23 points.
+In its most recent game, Missouri beat Utah State on Thursday, 76-65.
+D'Moi Hodge scored a team-high 23 points (and chipped in two assists and four rebounds).

 |Name